-If you have the Rust toolchain installed, you can install Blades from Crates.io
+With the Rust toolchain installed, you can install Blades from crates.io

 cargo install blades